Diabetic retinopathy (diabetic eye)

 Severe/Very severe cases

-If the vision has been impaired and having blurry eyes, floaters, eye pain, blurred central vision, etc., you should receive medication or laser treatment to control the condition.
-If severe, surgery is required.
+If the vision has been impaired and having blurry eyes, Eye Floaters, eye pain, blurred central vision, or similar symptoms, medication or laser therapy should be used to control the condition.
+In more severe cases, surgical treatment may be required.

 Apply laser to destroy oxygen-deficient retina to prevent the growth of diseased blood vessels and to reduce leakage.
 The treatment also stimulates the peripheral retinal cells to absorb water, reducing the condition of macular oedema.